reach-sh/reach-lang/docs/src/guide/solidity/index.md

 This means that Reach developers do not need to manually keep the middleware and smart contract in sync or update either as the protocol design changes: the Reach compiler does all of that for them.
 4. **Frontend** --- Reach programs do not embed the frontend, like they embed the protocol design, smart contract, and middleware.
 Reach developers design and build user interfaces just like they do in Solidity-style development, except that they tend to have an easier time, because the automatically-generated middleware layer thoroughly insulates them from the low-level details of the consensus network.
-Reach developers can easily build their interface with JavaScript using the Reach standard library; soon, they will be able to use the language of their choice using the Reach RPC server.
+Reach developers can easily build their interface with JavaScript using the Reach standard library.
 5. **Testing** --- Reach facilitates testing in two ways.
 First, the Reach language embeds a high-quality property-based testing system via the `{!rsh} assert` and `{!rsh} forall` primitives, which can be used in a basic way to write simple test cases.
 Second, the Reach deployment tool, `reach run`, allows for the easy construction and running of automated test suites for the workflows of a DApp.